Part 4 of the MCMC Samplers Series • Interactive visualization of temperature ladder sampling for multimodal distributions

 Target Distributions

-We provide four distributions to illustrate parallel tempering's strengths and compare with standard MCMC:
+Four distributions illustrate parallel tempering's strengths and allow comparison with standard MCMC:

 Simulation Controls